dervent/Mongo_Project/README.md

 4. Create and activate your virtual environment <br/>
     `$ mkvirtualenv mongo_project` _(or any name you would like)_ <br/>
     `$ workon mongo_project` <br/>
-5. Inside your `Mongo_Project` directory, install all the Python dependencies you will need for the project. <br/>
+5. At the top level of your `Mongo_Project` directory, install all the Python dependencies you will need for the project. <br/>
 	`$ pip install -r requirements.txt` <br/>
-    _If there any more dependencies/modules to be added, add it to the text file._
+    _If there are any more dependencies/modules that you have to use, add them to the text file._

 ## Running the App Locally
  1. Ensure you have activated your virtual environment